susuomlu/blog_content/clufm25cn000008jmanjugnut.md

 * Senior Network Engineer with 2+ years of experience in the field of Networking.

-* Senior IT Administrator with 2+ years of experience in network implementation, security monitoring and helpdesk for KDDI HCM.
+* Senior IT Administrator with 2+ years of experience in network implementation, security monitoring and helpdesk.

 * Strong ability to comprehend and construct network systems, not only utilizing traditional technologies across L2 and L3 networks such as MPLS and VPLS, but also specializing in cutting-edge technologies like Cisco Software-Defined WAN and Aryaka Software-Defined WAN.